FilRip/Explorip/README.md

 Plugins
 -------
 You can make plugins.
 Plugins will be available like toolbar, to add custom control to taskbar.
-There is an example in this repository of a "MP3 Player" plugins with playlist
+There is some examples in this repository.
+A "MP3 Player" plugins with playlist, a control to see CPU usage and memory free in real time and a plguins to manage virtual desktop